AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 Alex asked, "Who?"

 I shook my head.
 "The shadow, my demon, my monster.
 You don't want to be here."
 I tried to get Alex to leave, but I heard the orange door clang shut in the real world.
 Then, I felt a hand on my shoulder, and I winced underneath the pressure.
 The wicked voice laughed at me as I heard Mr. Garrett sit down on the chair beside me.
 He never said anything and then as Alex had appeared, so did he.
-It was how he we always had lessons, inside my head, where scars couldn't be seen.   never looked like he did in the real world.
-It was always a shadow with glowing red eyes.
-It grew bigger and bigger the closer it came.
+It was how he we always had lessons, inside my head, where scars couldn't be seen.
+Mr. Garrett never looked like he did in the real world.
+He was always a shadow with glowing red eyes.

-The glowing red eyes looked from me to Alex.
+Those glowing red eyes looked from me to Alex and a toothy grin spread across the shadow's face.
 I screamed, "No!"
+I knew what it would do.
 And the shadow smirked with a toothy grin as it wound Alex up with shadowy arms.
 His eyes were wide, and he struggled against his bonds.

 It was a fast reaction, the fastest I'd ever moved and the first I had ever formed fire since my early days here.
 I was afraid of the fire, always afraid, but Alex...
 He was my friend, and Mr. Garrett wouldn't hurt him.
 I wove with quickness and clarity.
 The massive fireball flew across the space and shattered into a thousand pieces.
 The shock of my achievement knocked me out of the dream.